ubco-W2022T1-cosc301/project-group-25/final_report_group25A_Jesse_Lazzari_and_Samin_Intisar.md

 ## Research Question 2

 Our second research question is to compare average player performance across the top 5 football leagues, investigate the differences in playstyles between them, and conclude which league has the best performing players on average.
-To compare the 5 different leagues, I have grouped player statistics that I believe are most relative when considering certain playstyles and player strengths on average
+To compare the 5 different leagues, We have grouped player statistics that we believe are most relative when considering certain playstyles and player strengths on average

 Aggressive Initiative points: